Backlang-Org/backlang-org.github.io/docs/the-backsics.md

 # If Statements

-If-statements behave like how you would expect them to behave.
+If-statements behave like how you would expect them to behave

-First, you write `if`, then the condition and at last one single statement or a block.
-Do it like so:
+First, you write `if`, then the condition and at last one single statement or a block Do it like so:

 ```back